Sous-Chefs-Boneyard/website/content/_index.md

 date: 2018-11-28T15:14:39+10:00
 ---

 The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
 We also adopt cookbooks that are looking for a new home because the maintainer has moved on from using Chef or does not want the burden of maintaining it themselves anymore.
-You can learn more about Sous Chefs in this video from ChefConf 2017.

 ## Join Us